 Is there a registration fee to attend the Competition?

-- Please note: The prices for the 2014 Competition have changed effective November 1, 2013.
-Please disregard the prices listed in the 2014 brochure.
+- Please note: The prices for the 2015 Competition have changed effective November 1, 2014.
 Prices for the Competition were not changed over the course of the last half decade, but were recently adjusted to cover the increasing cost of the Competition.
-If you have any questions, please contact the Competition Coordinator at email@example.com.
+If you have any questions, please contact the Competition Coordinator at firstname.lastname@example.org.

 The prices are: